karisigurd4/DocumentLab/Documentation/Workinprogress.md

 		 return i - 1

+This algorithm doesn't yield the most optimal results due to the rounding mechanism involved.
+For instance, let's assume a rounding constant of 15, two elements that represent cohesive information in a document together are placed at X coordinates 14 and 16 with some difference in the Y axis.
+One element would be rounded down to 0 and the other to 15, leaving what was supposed to be cohesive offset from each other in the final result.

+***Trimming algorithm***

 Due to the nature of the previous algorithm, cells which ideally should exist on the same X coordinate might end up offset from each other due to the rounding.
 To compensate for that error, a component implementing a *trimming* algorithm follows.
 The trimming algorithm scans the model three columns and three rows at a time, comparing the left and the right columns with the middle one and determining whether the cells have been erroneously offset due to the rounding.
 The algorithm determines that by comparing the absolute distance between the actual coordinates between the two and if they fall shorter than an arbitrary constant, the algorithm moves the cell to the appropriate position.

+**NEEDS PICTURE**

+### Interpret the model and generate desired output